discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - source code
 - source data
 - reporting standards
-- appendix asset file, for example figure
+- appendix asset file, for example, figure
-- author response asset file, for example figure
+- author response asset file, for example, figure

 ####Expectations:
 At the start of this process the Word/LaTex file is converted to an HTML file, and overlaid on the XML metadata output to cross check.

 Any conflicts in the information result in an output file to the production team to check, but the Word/LaTex source file is considered the source of truth for author and affiliation information.

+**ExeterPremedia please confirm the process - will this be a downlaod from ECS or an email delivery or shall we set up an AWS bucket for this?**

 The XML metadata is the source of truth for other metadata outputs, eg Funding information, copyright, conflict of interest, contribution.
+See <https://github.com/elifesciences/elife-vendor-workflow-config/blob/master/eLife%20JATS%20processing%20instructions%20xml.xlsx>

 This task is completed using the ECS tool.

-Track changes - only italicisation from pre-editing needs to be available for author to view, with copy edited changes.
+Track changes - only italicisation from pre-editing needs to be available for author to view, with copy edited changes. **ExeterPremedia please confirm**

-For more detailed description of the pre-editing process see **ExeterPremedia please provide**.
+For more detailed description of the pre-editing process see: **ExeterPremedia please provide**.

 ####Output:
 At the end of the pre-editing process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited